aeonach/TravelJournal/_posts/2024-11-02-American-Rockart.md

  Well, if you've been following us you will already know that we are fans of anything ancient, Seminole did not disappoint.
 We do know, as our friend Carol pointed out, it's almost the same rockart that you see from Europe to Australia, the Drakensberg, and every stone age settlement in the world that decided to write on a wall.

-Spacemen, or isn't that fascinating?
+Spacemen?
+Or isn't that just fascinating?